insight-creative/milksource.com/content/about-us/_index.md

 ---
-title: About
+title: About Us
 menu:
   main:
     weight: 1
   footer:
     weight: 1
 seo:
-  page_title: About Whistler's Run & Rescue
+  page_title: About Milk Source
   meta_description: >-
     Learn all about Whistler’s Run and Rescue from barn founders and owners, Lauren Underhill and Alissa Van Wassenhoven.